nomocas/dothat/README.md

 Lighweight (2.0 Ko minified gzipped) and so useful.

-It has to be seen through Domain Specific Multi-Modeling (DSMM) Approach, where every logical level from business domain to technologies domains are encouraged to be describe by DSLs.
+It has to be seen through Domain Specific Multi-Modeling (DSMM) Approach, where every logical level from business domain to technologies domains are encouraged to be described by DSLs.

 ## Usage